RhetTbull/osxphotos/README.md

 {folder_album}           Folder path + album photo is contained in. e.g.
                          'Folder/Subfolder/Album' or just 'Album' if no
                          enclosing folder
+{project}                Project(s) photo is contained in (such as greeting
+                         cards, calendars, slideshows)
+{album_project}          Album(s) and project(s) photo is contained in; treats
+                         projects as regular albums {folder_album_project}   Folder path + album (includes projects as albums) photo is contained in. e.g. 'Folder/Subfolder/Album'
-{keyword}                Keyword(s) assigned to photo {person}                 Person(s) / face(s) in a photo
-{label}                  Image categorization label associated with a photo
+                         or just 'Album' if no enclosing folder {keyword}                Keyword(s) assigned to photo {person}                 Person(s) / face(s) in a photo {label}                  Image categorization label associated with a photo